 How much does it cost to stay at the House?

 We suggest a $15 donation per night.
-No family is turned away based on ability to pay.
+No family is turned away based on the ability to pay.

 How do I get a referral for a room at the House?

 The Ronald McDonald House only accepts referrals from the social services department of the hospital where the patient is being treated.
 It is the responsibility of the social worker to pre-screen the family to ensure that they meet RMHC requirements.
 If the family is eligible to stay at the House, the social worker will then make the referral request.
-Notably, if you have stayed at a Ronald McDonald House in another city, you will still need to go through the referral process with a social worker here in st. Louis.
+Notably, if you have stayed at a Ronald McDonald House in another city, you will still need to go through the referral process with a social worker here in St. Louis.

 How do I get in contact with a social worker?